Last updated 24 November 2020.

 Health and Safety

-If – particularly once shielding is paused – you are being forced back to work without proper safeguards in place, you should check if you have access to legal services through Trade Union membership or legal expenses insurance (often through your home contents insurance).
+If you are being forced back to work without proper safeguards in place, you should check if you have access to legal services through Trade Union membership or legal expenses insurance (often through your home contents insurance).

 You may be able to be furloughed.
-Note that in almost all cases, you can only be furloughed if you were already furloughed on or before 10 June.
 If your employer is asking you to return to work, you can ask your employer to be keep you on furlough/put you back on furlough if you are shielding or you live with someone who is shielding.
 You can also be furloughed if you are unable to work because of your caring responsibilities.
 See our furlough page for more information.

 If your employer refuses to keep you on furlough or put you back on furlough, you may be able to argue that they are discriminating against you – see the question on discrimination on our furlough page.